 I returned to the United States in 1987 for college.
 At Occidental College in Los Angeles, I double majored in Theatre and Film.
 And then spent several years working as a fundraiser for a very prestigious theatre company, Center Theatre Group, while working on small film projects.
 Then my life took a significant turn when I got married and became a full time mom.
 I spent thirteen years raising my kids before going to graduate school.
 I have two amazing children who are both adults now!

 I have a great sense of adventure, have continued to travel extensively as an adult.
 I love to dance and sing and hike and cuddle with my two sweet cats.
 And generally enjoy the fruits of living a skillful life.

-I am currently living in Nashville Tennessee, where I am a Licensed Professional Counselor with a mental health specialization.
-I am mostly seeing clients on line, however I do see fully vaccinated clients at my office on historic Music Row.
+Though I am still based in Nashville, where I am a Licensed Professional Counselor with a mental health specialization, I am mostly seeing clients on line, as I am traveling extensively.

 DBT for Life: Stories and Guidance for Applying DBT skills to your life

 There are lots of great books about DBT, but I felt like none of them really provide a guide for how DBT skills work in real life.
 So I am writing that book–and I am so excited!
 The book will feature short stories that illustrate how DBT skills are put in to practice, then a clear explanation of the skill and ideas for practice.
 I am working with two illustrators, so the book will come alive in full color!

 If everything goes according to plan, the book will be released in January of 2024.
 Feel free to contact me for updates about the release.